 Professor Lawrence Gostin joins Altamar to discuss the geopolitics of the global vaccine race – and how countries can mitigate winner-take-all risks.
 Gostin is the Director of the O’Neill Institute for National and Global Health Law at Georgetown University, where he’s a professor of medicine in addition to his role as a professor of public health at Johns Hopkins University.
 He is also the Director of the World Health Organization’s Collaborating Center on National and Global Health Law.
 He has served on many expert advisory committees, including on the Pandemic Influenza Preparedness Framework, and learned first-hand lessons from his work on the 2015 West Africa Ebola epidemic.

 Gostin has studied pandemics his entire career, but even so, says “in all my lifetime, I can’t think of a medical commodity that was as valuable as this one is to the world.”
-Headlines worldwide have highlighted promising vaccine candidates, including a joint project from the University of Oxford and AstraZeneca; Pfizer and Modern in the United States; and China’s CanSino Biologics.
+Headlines worldwide have highlighted promising vaccine candidates, including a joint project from the University of Oxford and AstraZeneca; China’s CanSino Biologics; and in the United States, Moderna as well as Pfizer in collaboration with Germany’s BioNtech.
 According to Gostin, these are just the initial frontrunners.
 “There are other people in the race, such as India, Russia, and other countries that have really been trying to push this.”
 As a result, “we are seeing a lot of vaccine nationalism already months, even if not many, many months, before we get a viable vaccine.”

 Managing the largest vaccination project in history clearly calls for global collaboration.
 But Gostin worries that the kind of cooperation necessary to beat COVID-19 will be undermined by a handful of national leaders focused on ensuring their own country comes out on top of this public health disaster.
 So far, the U.S., Russia, and India have refused to join a WHO initiative to promote collaboration in the development and distribution of coronavirus vaccines and treatments; at the same time, the U.S., U.K., and Canada all claim that hackers linked to Russia have attempted to steal vaccine research.
 Meanwhile, Beijing is so doggedly pursuing a vaccine that “American law enforcement has been accusing Chinese hackers of hacking into American vaccine research, which I think, probably in my view, is fairly credible.”
 President Trump is relying on the U.S.’s Operation Warp Speed to deliver a vaccine by January 2021, while Vladimir Putin is promising Russians a vaccine by September, “which is entirely impossible for me to see,” says Gostin.